Permafrost/Tundra/SERVICES.md

   in the resulting string.
 Defaults to an empty string.
 * `$default` is an optional string which is will be returned in `$result` if the given `$list` is null or empty.
-* `$sanitization` is an optional choice of whether to remove nulls, or nulls and blanks (strings that only contain whitespace characters).
+* `$sanitization` is an optional choice of whether to remove nulls, nulls and blanks (strings that only contain whitespace characters), or convert nulls to blanks.
 If not specified, no sanitization is performed prior to the join.

 #### Outputs: